 In Sam Harris´s words, the mirror is "instant".
 This is not meant purely symbolically.

 The property of instantaneousness is probably best explained through the neuroscience-based approach of Culadasa.

-Awareness, in this theory, is in fact perceived as "instantaneous", as the reaction time of the awareness-subsystem is multiples faster than the slower attention-system.
+In this theory, awareness is perceived as "instantaneous", as the reaction time of the awareness-subsystem is multiples faster than the slower attentional system.
 Attention reacts with a delay.